 Based on the number of contact hours, you earn 2-3 credits per course for instruction, private lessons, and ensemble work.
 Either audio or video files/web links are required with the application.
 Private non-performance music classes may be arranged in Italian or English.

 Conservatorio G. Verdi

 The string orchestra assistantship is designed to offer undergraduate string performers the opportunity to enhance their orchestral practice of both early Baroque and Classical repertoire, including relevant chamber music literature when applicable.
-Music students will also increase their performance skills and introduce them to performance practice with original instruments.
+Music students also increase their performance skills and are introduced to performance practice with original instruments.
 Milano Classica, a renowned chamber orchestra that has been active on the professional Milanese scene since 1992, welcomes U.S. college students to participate in their concert season at the beautiful Palazzina Liberty Hall.

-IES Abroad Milan organizes field study trips that complement IES Abroad courses and contribute to a general knowledge of Italian culture and society.
+IES Abroad Milan organizes course-related excursions that complement IES Abroad courses and contribute to a general knowledge of Italian culture and society.

 IES Abroad co-sponsors attendance at concerts and rehearsals of professional performance organizations, such as La Scala, La Verdi, and Milano Classica.
 Some past examples include:

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Milan, it will feel like home.

 Share a furnished apartment located in a safe and lively district with three to six IES Abroad students.
 These apartments are single-sex, and you generally share a bedroom with another student.
 Single rooms in an apartment carry an additional fee.